How to Become a Great Notetaker

 Tip 3 Create Analysis Frameworks

 Use a consistent format for capturing thoughts from different sources.
 Include the date, source, title, and author at the top.
 Choose specific headings that you find useful.
-For example ‘Key Arguments’, ‘Evidence’, ‘Big Insights’.
+For example ‘Key Arguments’, ‘Evidence’, and ‘Big Insights’.
 You’ll then be able to weigh up differing points of view.
-Or simply create a matrix with your different ‘Questions’ written in each column on the top and ‘Sources’ on the left.
+Or create a matrix with your different ‘Questions’ written in each column on the top and ‘Sources’ on the left.
 Then fill in the findings as you come across them in the appropriate boxes.

 Tip 4 Use Colour

-Create your own colour coding system.
-You could choose red for key data points, green for actions, blue for ideas.
+Create your colour coding system.
+You could choose red for key data points, green for actions, and blue for ideas.
 Or just colour to break up the monotony of the text.
 Use colour to signpost the headlines or key conclusions.
-Alternatively use coloured post-it notes to help structure and divide up your notes.
+Alternatively, use coloured post-it notes to help structure and divide up your notes.
 Don’t make your system too complicated - choose 3-4 colours maximum.
 It will make your notes easier to read and easier to navigate.

 Tip 5 Use Symbols